tkozakas/telegram-bot/README.md

   - `/pidorall`: Get all-time stats.
   - `/pidorme`: Get personal stats.

-### Other features
+### Features
-- Sends scheduled message for daily updates of who is the winner of the day.
+- Sends scheduled message for daily updates of who is the winner of the day and memes.
-- Manages 'Stats' objects representing the users' game statistics.
-- Functions include registering users, updating scores, and selecting winners.
 - Multiple Messages Typing Animation
-- Custom Winner Name in Configuration
-- Allows setting a custom title for the winner in YAML configuration.

 ## Implementation Details
 - Developed using Java and Spring Boot framework.
 - Integrates with Telegram Bot API for messaging and user interaction.